stat20/old-website/content/labs/03/index.md

   url: https://stat20.org/labs/03/slides-2.html
 ---

-At the beginning of the course you filled out a survey that ask you a wide range of academic, opinion, and lifestyle questions.
+At the beginning of the course you filled out a survey that asked you a wide range of academic, opinion, and lifestyle questions.
 The answers to those questions were stored in a data frame.
 In this lab, you'll use that data to learn about your fellow students using numerical and graphical summaries.

 ### Concepts